Yelp/EMRio/README.md

 ----------------
 Once you have the dependencies installed, you need to set up your boto configuration file.
 Look at our boto config as an example.

-After that is setup, just run:
+After that is setup, cd into emrio and run:

 	python EMRio.py